tum-ens/urbs/doc/mathdoc/equ-process.rst

-**Partial Process Input Rule** In energy system modelling, the simplest way to represent an energy conversion process is a linear input-output relationship with a flat efficiency parameter :math:`\eta`:
+**Partial Process Input Rule**: In energy system modelling, the simplest way to represent an energy conversion process is a linear input-output relationship with a flat efficiency parameter :math:`\eta`:

 .. math::
        \epsilon \text{out} = \epsilon \text{in} \cdot \eta